Calculator

 The results show estimated values based on your inputs.
 Check the values and adjust inputs if you need different scenarios.

 A car loan is an auto financing option that allows you to purchase a vehicle by borrowing money from banks or financial institutions.
 The vehicle serves as collateral for the loan.
-Car loans typically have shorter tenures of 3 to 7 years compared to home loans, making them easier to repay while keeping the monthly commitment manageable.
+Car loans typically have shorter tenures of 3 to 7 years compared to home loans, making them easier to repay while keeping the monthly c (truncated)

 MONTHLY EMI